 Investigators submit proposals for experiments, and TESS fields successful proposals for free on a representative sample of adults in the United States using NORC's AmeriSpeak® Panel, a probability-based and highly-respected representative survey platform.

-The current principal investigators of TESS are Jeremy Freese (Stanford University) and James Druckman (Northwestern University).
+The current principal investigators of TESS are Maureen Craig (New York University), James Druckman (Northwestern University), and Jeremy Freese (Stanford University).
 TESS was started by Arthur Lupia (University of Michigan) and Diana Mutz (University of Pennsylvania).